josephbudina/flight-engine/README.md

 # Flight Engine

-Rails Engine is an open-source API that allows you to search through merchants, items, and their related invoices.
-It allows you to retrieve information like revenue and how many items have been sold.
+Flight engine is an api that consumes the Amadues flight offers api.
+It allows the user to search for flights based on origin, destination, departure date, passengers, and more.
+In order to use this API you have to create a profile on Postman in order to recieve an api key.
+From there you can use the endpoints shown below on heroku. https://flight-engine-1.herokuapp.com

 ## Table of Contents